Wetlands - overview

 At the start of April 2015, English Heritage separated into two different bodies.
 A new charity retaining the name ‘English Heritage’ now looks after the National Heritage Collection - the stone circles, great castles and abbeys, historic houses and all the other unique sites that were in English Heritage's direct care.

 A newly named organisation called Historic England continues the statutory role of giving expert, constructive advice to owners, local authorities and the public, and championing the wider historic environment.
 For Historic England’s strategy on wetlands see: (https://www.historicengland.org.uk/research/agenda/thematic-strategies/water-wetland/)

 Constructed Wetlands and Reedbeds

 Constructed wetlands and reedbeds are systems used to treat wastewater.
 They can be used as a final polish for water which has already undergone treatment or may be used as a complete and stand-alone system.
-They are widely used for industrial wastewaters, acid mine drainage, road run-off and landfill leachate and for domestic sewage for small communities.
-The terms reedbed and constructed wetland tend to be used interchangeably.
+They are widely used for industrial wastewaters, acid mine drainage, road runoff and landfill leachate and for the domestic sewage of small communities.
+The terms ‘reedbed’ and ‘constructed wetland’ tend to be used interchangeably.

-There are a wide range of ways in which constructed wetlands may be designed depending on their location and the strength of the wastewater that is to be treated.
+There are a wide range of ways in which constructed wetlands may be designed, depending on their location and the strength of the wastewater that is to be treated.
 Water may travel vertically or horizontally through the medium which may be sand, gravel or soil.
 Horizontal flow may be over the surface or subsurface.
-The plants most commonly used are reeds (Phragmites Australis) and bulrushes (Schoenoplectus).
-They may be highly engineered or closely emulate a natural wetland.
-The man-made reedbeds remove sediment and chemicals from wastewater by the same processes by which natural wetlands remove sediment and chemicals from polluted drainage or river water.
-Read more about reedbeds on the following web pages:
+The plants most commonly used are reeds (Phragmites australis) and bulrushes (eg.Schoenoplectus spp).
+They may be highly engineered, or closely emulate a natural wetland.
+The man-made reedbeds remove sediment and chemicals from wastewater through the same processes by which natural wetlands remove sediment and chemicals from polluted drainage or river water.
+Read more about reedbeds here:

 You are here: